nicferrier/nics-json-parser/README.md

   this `ArrayValue`.

-In addition, `line` and `column` properties are supported as well as the `length` propertym which always states the count of the actual elements in the `ArrayValue`.
+In addition, `line` and `column` properties are supported as well as the `length` property which always states the count of the actual elements in the `ArrayValue`.